 For more information on the types of death please refer to our article – Time of Death

 In cases where a person is going through insurmountable crisis in his life or has severe personality disorders, he may think of taking his own life in a depressed state.
 Ghosts (demons, devils, negative energies, etc.) also fuel the depression of a suicidal person and sometimes are instrumental in pushing a person over the edge into committing suicide.
-However, suicide remains a wilful act that happens when a person is going through a possible death phase as per their destiny.
+However, in most cases, suicide remains a wilful act that happens when a person is going through a possible death phase as per their destiny.

 8. Why is there a time lag between two reincarnations?